gitlabhq/gitlabhq/doc/api/merge_requests.md

 ## List merge requests

-Get all MR for this project.
+Get all merge requests for this project.
+This function takes pagination parameters `page` and `per_page` to restrict the list of merge requests.

 ```
 GET /projects/:id/merge_requests